brendanhasz/probflow/docs/example_gmm.rst

 Let's make that model using ProbFlow.
 We'll use :class:`.DirichletParameter` for the weights, which uses a
 `Dirichlet distribution <https://en.wikipedia.org/wiki/Dirichlet_distribution>`_
-as the variational prior, because the weights must sum to 1.
+as the variational posterior, because the weights must sum to 1.
 As with the :ref:`correlation model <example_correlation>`, this is a generative model - we're not predicting :math:`y` given :math:`x`, but rather are just fitting the data-generating distribution - and so the ``__call__`` method has no inputs.